meteor/meteor/content/routing.md

 ## Displaying and subscribing to data based on the URL

 In the previous section, we looked at how to display different templates based on the URL pattern.
 However, if we have a `page-blog-post` template that can display different posts, we need to be able to tell it which post to display.
-We already have the ability to get `urlParams.postId` inside the body of the `action` function on the `blog-post` route, but how do we give it to the template?
+We already have the ability to get `pathParams.postId` inside the body of the `action` function on the `blog-post` route, but how do we give it to the template?

 ### Accessing URL Parameters in JAvaScript and Template Helpers